lsawade/GF3DF/README.md

 # Fortran bindings to read GF3D produced Subset files

-Only really tested with `gfortran`.
-There maybe portability issues with `INQUIRE` routine.

 Organization of the code could be better.
 I'm not quite sure whether the going down the `submodule` route is the right thing.
 I have to write an extra interface for every function in the main module.
 Either way, that can wait.